 3. SOLOR Terminology Content.
 Lastly, the transformed CIMI DCM instance can only include references to codes and concepts that already exist within the SOLOR Terminology Model.
-For example, the value of the "BodyLocationPrecoord" attribute ("Right lower quadrant of abdomen" in the example of Figure 16.7, "An alternative CIMI DCM instance of a pain observation.") can only be transformed to an existing SOLOR concept, or to a nested post-coordinated expression consisting of existing SOLOR concepts and attributes.
-In this case, the specified value does map to an existing SOLOR concept, "Structure of right lower quadrant of abdomen," so an accurate translation of that attribute/value pair is possible.
+For example, the value of the "BodyLocationPrecoord" attribute ("Right lower quadrant of abdomen" in the example of Figure 14.7, "An alternative CIMI DCM instance of a pain observation.") can only be transformed to an existing SOLOR concept, or to a nested post-coordinated expression consisting of existing SOLOR concept, "Structure of right lower quadrant of abdomen," so an accurate translation of that attribute/value pair is possible.

-Figure 16.10.
+Figure 14.10.
 Excluded attributes of the CIMI DCM for Pain findings.

-When this set of constraints on the output of DCM-to-CIMI transformations is applied, the output of transforming the DCM instance shown in Figure 16.7, "An alternative CIMI DCM instance of a pain observation." is the DL expression shown in Figure 16.11, "Description-logic expression that is output of transforming the CIMI DCM instance Figure 16.7, "An alternative CIMI DCM instance of a pain observation."

-Figure 16.11.
-Description-logic expression that is output of transforming the CIMI DCM instance Figure 16.7, "An alternative CIMI DCM instance of a pain observation.".
+When this set of constraints on the output of DCM-to-CIMI transformations is applied, the output of transforming the DCM instance shown in Figure 14.7, "An alternative CIMI DCM instance of a pain observation." is the DL expression shown in Figure 14.11, "Description-logic expression that is output of transforming the CIMI DCM instance Figure 14.7, "An alternative CIMI DCM instance of a pain observation. "...
+Figure 14.11.
+Description-logic expression that is output of transforming the CIMI DCM instance Figure 14.7, "An alternative CIMI DCM instance of a pain observation.".

-16.1.4.
+14.1.4.
 Choice of Transformation Languages